 Depending on whether you are adding a field directly to a schema or its constituent class and field groups, the required steps to add the field will vary.
 The remainder of this document focuses on how to configure a field’s properties regardless of where that field appears in the schema.
 For more information on the different ways that fields can be added to a schema, refer to the following sections in the schemas UI guide:

-After selecting the plus (+) icon, a New field appears in in the canvas, located within an object that is namespaced to your unique tenant ID (shown as
+After selecting the plus (+) icon, an Untitled field placeholder appears in in the canvas.

 In the right rail under Field properties, you can configure the details of the new field.
 The following information is required for each field:

 |A unique, descriptive name for the field.
 Note that the field’s name cannot be changed once the schema has been saved.
 This value is used to identify and reference the field in code and in other downstream applications

 The name should ideally be written in camelCase.
 It may contain alphanumeric, dash, or underscore characters, but it may not start with an underscore.

 |A display name for the field.
 This is the name that will be used to represent the field within the Schema Editor canvas.
 The field name can be changed to the display name using the display name toggle.

 |The type of data the field will contain.
 From this dropdown menu, you can select one of the standard scalar types supported by XDM, or one of the multi-field data types that have been previously defined in the Schema Registry.

 You can also select Advanced type search to search and filter existing data types and locate the desired type easier.